Inflation (2025): Motivation and Introduction

 In standard decelerated (radiation- or matter-dominated) cosmology the integrand, $1/\dot{R}$, decreases towards the past, and there is a finite comoving distance traversed by light (a particle horizon) since the Big Bang ($R_1\to0$).
-For example, the comoving size of the particle horizon at the CMB last-scattering surface ($R_2=R_{\rm lss}$) corresponds to $D_0\sim100$\,Mpc, or approximately $1^\circ$ on the CMB sky today (see Sec.~22.2.4 in ``Big Bang Cosmology'' review).
-However, during a period of inflation, $1/\dot{R}$ increases towards the past, and hence the integral (\ref{inflation:eq:D0}) diverges as $R_1\to0$, allowing an arbitrarily large causal horizon, dependent only upon the duration of the accelerated expansion.
+For example, the comoving size of the particle horizon at the CMB last-scattering surface ($R_2=R_{\rm lss}$) corresponds to $D_0\simeq100$\,Mpc, or approximately $1^\circ$ on the CMB sky today (see \Sec{bigbang:sec:problems} in ``Big-Bang Cosmology'' review).
+However, during a period of inflation, $1/\dot{R}$ increases towards the past, and hence the integral (\Eq{inflation:eq:D0}) diverges as $R_1\to0$, allowing an arbitrarily large causal horizon, dependent only upon the duration of the accelerated expansion.
 Assuming that the Universe inflates with a finite Hubble rate $H_*$ at $t_1=t_*$, ending with $H_{\rm end}<H_*$ at $t_2=t_{\rm end}$, we have

 where $N_*\equiv \ln (R_{\rm end} /R_*)$ describes the duration of inflation, measured in terms of the logarithmic expansion (or ``e-folds'') from $t_1=t_*$ up to the end of inflation at $t_2=t_{\rm end}$, and $R_0/R_{\rm end}$ is the subsequent expansion from the end of inflation to the present day.
 If inflation occurs above the TeV scale, the comoving Hubble scale at the end of inflation, $(R_0/R_{\rm end}) H_{\rm end}^{-1}$, is less than one astronomical unit ($\sim 10^{11}$~m), and a causally-connected patch can encompass our entire observable Universe today, which has a size $D_0>30$~Gpc, if there were more than 40 e-folds of inflation ($N_*>40$).
 If inflation occurs at the GUT scale ($10^{15}$~GeV) then we require more than 60 e-folds. \end{enumerate}